Domestic Purposes Benefit: Details

-Domestic Purposes Benefit - Sole Parent
+Domestic Purposes Benefit – Sole Parent

-The Domestic Purposes Benefit - Sole Parent is the main DPB benefit.
+The Domestic Purposes Benefit – Sole Parent is the main DPB benefit.
 It is a weekly payment to sole parents with one or more dependent children.

 It is primarily awarded to a parent who is 19 years old or over, has a dependent child under 18 and who does not have a partner or has lost the support of their partner.
 A parent whose youngest child is under five years old needs to take practical steps to get ready for work.
 If their youngest child is aged between five and 13 (five being the earliest age a child can attend school, although it is not compulsory until the child turns six) they are expected to be in, or be actively seeking part-time work of at least 15 hours per week.
 If their youngest child is aged 14 or older (14 being the minimum legal age which children can be left unattended) they are expected to be in, or be actively seeking full-time work of at least 30 hours per week.
-If they don’t meet these work obligations and do not have an exemption, their benefit may be reduced or stopped.
+If they do not meet these work obligations and do not have an exemption, their benefit may be reduced or stopped.

 The benefit is a fixed amount for parents who earn $100 or less in other income per week, which as of 15 July 2013 is $335.18 before tax per week.
 The benefit amount is reduced by 30c per dollar earned between $100 and $200, and 70c per dollar earned over $200.
 The gross income cut-out point is $577 per week.

-As of April 2014, this benefit has been mainly replaced by Sole Parent Support if the child is aged under 14 (a maximum net weekly payment of NZ$299.45 for those earning less than NZ$5200 a year - as well as NZ$20 extra per week if childcare costs are needed - and the gross income cut-out point is NZ$585 a week) or Jobseeker Support if the child is aged over 14 (a maximum net weekly payment of NZ$299.45 for sole parents).
-Both statistics are as of April 1, 2014.
+As of April 2014, this benefit has been mainly replaced by Sole Parent Support if the child is aged under 14 (a maximum net weekly payment of NZ$299.45 for those earning less than NZ$5200 a year – as well as NZ$20 extra per week if childcare costs are needed – and the gross income cut-out point is NZ$585 a week) or Jobseeker Support if the child is aged over 14 (a maximum net weekly payment of NZ$299.45 for sole parents).
+Both statistics are as of 1 April 2014.

-Domestic Purposes Benefit - Care of Sick or Infirm
+Domestic Purposes Benefit – Care of Sick or Infirm

-Domestic Purposes Benefit - Care of Sick or Infirm is a weekly payment which helps people who are caring for someone at home who needs full-time care.
+Domestic Purposes Benefit – Care of Sick or Infirm is a weekly payment which helps people who are caring for someone at home who needs full-time care.

-As of April 1, 2014, the Domestic Purposes Benefit - Care of Sick or Infirm, has been replaced by the Supported Living Payment.
+As of 1 April 2014, the Domestic Purposes Benefit – Care of Sick or Infirm, has been replaced by the Supported Living Payment.
 The Supported Living Payment goes from a minimum weekly net payment of NZ$211.46 for single 16- and 17-year-olds to a maximum payment of NZ$435.50 for a married couple, de facto couple or a civil union couple.
 The maximum gross income cut-off point is NZ$780 per week for couples.